zaemon1251-hesty/website_hugo/content/authors/admin/_index.md

   url: https://engineering.linecorp.com/en/research/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a research scientist passionate about speech synthesis.
+bio: I am a software engineer / researcher passionate about speech synthesis.
 I love to write code and enjoy open-source collaboration on GitHub.
 Please feel free to reach out on Twitter and GitHub.
 # My research interests include speech synthesis, voice conversion, and machine learning.

 # Interests to show in About widget